spences10/blog.scottspence.me/posts/2018/2018-11-25-graphcms-to-gatsby/index.md

 ## 2. Define Data

-Create a new project and add in some data to query
+Create a new project and add in some data to query.

 ## 3. Configure the GraphCMS public API